 Will the resource be updated?

-Yes, new and revised content will be added to Bloomsbury Medieval Studies twice a year.
+Yes, new and revised content will be added to the Bloomsbury Medieval Studies: Core Collection twice a year.
 Updates will include new articles from the Encyclopedia of the Global Middle Ages (approximately 90,000 words per year), primary resource images from museums and collections, additional eBooks and a growing suite of primary source commentary articles and scholarly articles offering new perspectives on core topics in Medieval Studies.
+Medieval Clothing and Textiles will be updated with a new Annual every year.
+There are no updates currently planned for the Medieval Life and Culture collection.

 Who is the resource for?

-Bloomsbury Medieval Studies is an invaluable resource for students, researchers and instructors of Medieval Studies, History, Literature and related courses as wide-ranging as the History of Religion, Global History, Visual Culture, History of Art, Cultural History and more.
+Bloomsbury Medieval Studies is an invaluable resource for students, researchers and instructors of Medieval Studies, History, Literature and related courses as wide-ranging as the History of Religion, Global History, Visual Culture, History of Art, Cultural History, Fashion and Textiles History and more.